juanma-wp/wpcom-rest-api-docs/2-getting-started-with-the-api.md

 Making unauthenticated requests is simple.
 Since there are no special headers required, you can even open this one in your browser to see what it will return: [https://public-api.wordpress.com/rest/v1.1/sites/en.blog.wordpress.com/posts/?number=2\&pretty=true](https://public-api.wordpress.com/rest/v1.1/sites/en.blog.wordpress.com/posts/?number=2&pretty=true)

 Making authenticated requests requires a few more steps.
-To make authenticated requests, you need to provide a "Bearer" token in the Authorization header.
-You can obtain this token in two ways:
+You can authenticate your requests in two ways:

-1. **Personal Access Token** - Simple and quick for personal projects and testing
+1. **Application Passwords** - Simple and quick for personal projects and testing
 2. **OAuth2 authentication** - The most secure and granular way, required for third-party applications

-Both methods give you an access token that you include in your requests like this: `Authorization: Bearer YOUR_ACCESS_TOKEN`.
+Application Passwords use Basic authentication (`Authorization: Basic` with username:password), while OAuth2 provides Bearer tokens (`Authorization: Bearer YOUR_ACCESS_TOKEN`).
 Check the [Authentication methods](#) section for detailed instructions on both approaches.

 We recommend OAuth2 authentication as the most secure and granular way to access the WordPress.com REST API.
 If you're already familiar with OAuth2, you can skip directly to the [technical documentation](https://developer.wordpress.com/docs/oauth2/).